DragoniteSpam/GameMakerTutorialTutorial/README.md

 This is why I often recommend drinking water before recording and keeping some on hand at all times to people.

 The nice thing about pre-recorded video is that if you don't like how something came out the first time, or if you trip over your words, you can just cut the video and do it over again.
 It should go without saying is that having to do this as infrequently as possible is ideal, but it's not the end of the world if you do.
-Try not to make the cuts too obvious, such as by having different things on screen before and after the cut or cutting the audio mid-word, since this can sometimes be distracting and cause people to focus on the edit instead of on the content.
+Try not to make the cuts too obvious, such as by having different things on screen before and after the cut or cutting the audio mid-word, since this can be distracting and cause people to focus on the edit instead of on the content.

 Once you're finished, re-watch the whole thing from beginning to end, ideally after the final video has been rendered out.
 [Sometimes mistakes slip in](https://youtu.be/0St9UKojd0I?t=4200), which most people would rather catch before the video goes live for the whole world to see.